Clarice Cliff Primary School

-The SENCO at Clarice Cliff Primary is a Specialist Specific Learning Difficulties Teacher (PgDipSpLD).
-She is able to assess for and diagnose specific learning difficulties, such as dyslexia and is qualified in the planning and delivery of structured, cumulative multi-sensory tuition.
+The SENCo at Clarice Cliff Primary is a Specialist Specific Learning Difficulties Teacher (PgDipSpLD) and an Associate Member of the British Dyslexia Association (AMBDA).
+She holds a current Assessment Practising Certificate (APC) and is able to assess for and diagnose specific learning difficulties, such as dyslexia, in addition to being qualified in the planning and delivery of structured, cumulative multi-sensory tuition.
 She also holds a Certificate in Education and Training and is able to provide staff with SEND training when required.

 We also work closely with the local authority Inclusive Learning Service (ILS).
 This involves a lead SEND Advisor who is available to advise the school in what support is needed for pupils requiring more than class teacher support.

 The school works closely with the Educational Psychology Service when needs are becoming more complex and require additional support.

 Our school counsellor is in school every Wednesday and provides a range of emotional and social support for a caseload of children across the school.
 She works closely with the families and staff in order to ensure a consistent approach and build relationships.